 About the reserve

-A visit to Castle Marshes is a real dragonfly experience along with the chance to see a wealth of flowering aquatic plants and wading birds – what more can you ask for!
+A visit to Castle Marshes is a real dragonfly experience along with the chance to see a wealth of flowering aquatic plants and wetland birds.
 Castle Marshes is a Broadland site with grazing marsh, fen and freshwater dykes.
-In winter the marshes are flooded to create expanses of open water for wintering wildfowl that swell the resident populations of wigeon, teal, shoveler and gadwall.
-In and around the sparkling, unpolluted dykes, plants like rare water soldier, frogbit and flowering rush hold forth.
-Norfolk hawker dragonfly – a national rarity which breeds here – can be seen hunting along the river wall between in summer, along with the blue-tailed damselfly and scarce chaser.
-The areas of reed and taller vegetation between the river wall and the marshes are home to breeding birds including reed, sedge and grasshopper warbler.
+In winter, the marshes are flooded to create expanses of open water for wintering wildfowl that swell the resident populations of wigeon, teal, shoveler and gadwall.
+In summer, the areas of reed and taller vegetation along the river wall and the marshes are home to breeding birds including reed, sedge and grasshopper warbler.
 Castle Marshes can also be a great place to see birds of prey like marsh harrier, peregrine falcon and hobby.
 Hobby can be seen hunting the many dragonfly species that are found here, flying with the same speed and manoeuvrability as a swift as they hunt over the dykes and scrapes.